Volkswagen Golf Mk7: Golf GTE

-In EV mode, the Golf GTE has an official all-electric range of 50 km but in real work testing will often get around 35 km to 39 km miles of range.
+In EV mode, the Golf GTE has an official all-electric range of 50 km but in real world testing will often get around 35 km to 39 km miles of range.
 Under the New European Driving Cycle, combined fuel economy is 157 mpgUS equivalent.
 The electric power can also be saved—for example when driving to a zero-emissions zone.
 The 8.8 kWh lithium-ion battery can be charged in around three and a half hours from a domestic mains outlet, or two and a half hours from a domestic wallbox.
 The battery weighs 120 kg, giving the GTE a total kerb weight of 1520 kg.

-The car has 4 (or on some older models 5) driving modes.
-The car will always starts in all-electric mode (unless the battery has very low charge), a button beside the gear stick allows the driver to select between: Hybrid drive, Which allows the car to switch between electric drive and the petrol motor when driving.
-Charge Mode; which uses energy from the petrol engine to recharge the car's battery.
-Battery Hold Mode, this solely uses the petrol engine to save battery power (only available on older models) and back to Electric mode.
-The final option called 'GTE Mode' has a separate button beside the gear stick which allows the car to use both the petrol engine and the electric motor for a punchy performance.
+The car has four (or on some older models, five) driving modes.
+The car will always start in all-electric mode (unless the battery has a very low charge).
+A button beside the gear stick allows the driver to select between Hybrid drive, which allows the car to switch between electric drive and the petrol motor when driving; Charge Mode, which uses energy from the petrol engine to recharge the car's battery; Battery hold mode, which solely uses the petrol engine to save battery power (only available on older models) and back to Electric mode; the final option, called GTE Mode, has a separate button beside the gear stick which allows the car to use both the petrol engine and the electric motor for punchier performance.

 The Golf GTE uses a six-speed DSG gearbox with a triple-clutch system specially developed for hybrid vehicles.
 The electric motor is integrated into the gearbox housing, while further hybrid components include power electronics and a charger.
 An electro-mechanical brake servo and an electric air conditioning compressor make for energy-efficient braking and air conditioning.

+Volkswagen claims a 0.299 drag coefficient.

 Inside as on the outside, the Golf GTE features blue highlights where the GTI has red.
 This includes stitching on the steering wheel, gear lever gaiter and seats, and a blue stripe in the tartan pattern on the sports seats.
 It includes bespoke functions for electric vehicles, including the ability to identify potential destinations on electric range, and electric charging points.
-The GTE will also feature an e-manager which allows the driver to preset vehicle charging, as well as interior cooling or heating.
+The GTE will also feature an e-manager which allows the driver to preset vehicle charging as well as interior cooling or heating.
 These functions can also be operated remotely using the Volkswagen Car-Net app on a smartphone: a three-year subscription will be included in the UK.

 The first GTE units were registered in Germany in August 2014, and it was the second-best selling plug-in hybrid in Europe in 2015 with 17,282 sales.